Govindaswamy Chinnadurai, Ph.D.

 complex (Figure 1).
 Studies from our laboratory led to the unexpected discovery that

-the E1A C-terminal region (exon 2) negatively regulates cell transformation and oncogenesis.
+the E1A C-terminal region (exon 2) negatively regulates epithelial cell transformation

-Mutational dissection of the E1A C-terminal region and proteomic analysis of cellular
+the E1A C-terminal region and proteomic analysis of cellular proteins associated with

-complex, FOXK1 and K2 transcription factors, contribute to suppression of oncogenic
+complex and FOXK1/K2 transcription factors, collectively contribute to suppression

-transformation.
-We are undertaking genomic approaches to elucidate the molecular
+in E1A-mediated transforming activity.
+We are undertaking genomic approaches to elucidate

-pathways regulated by these cellular protein complexes and to determine the effect
+the molecular pathways regulated by these cellular protein complexes and to determine

-of E1A on the manifestation of cellular processes regulated by various pathways.
+the effect of E1A on the manifestation of cellular processes regulated by various

 proteins.
 The functional consequences of such protein interactions are indicated.
 The green